 Democrats, meanwhile, are aiming for coups in both legislative chambers in Maine and Minnesota, in the New York Senate, and potentially in the New Hampshire House, where the small size of the state’s 103 districts—most with multiple representatives—means even small changes in votes can make a big difference.

 In other swing states such as North Carolina, Florida, and Pennsylvania, Republicans have built seemingly insurmountable advantages because of the number of seats gained in 2010 and redistricting that bolstered those majorities.
 Few analysts are expecting as dramatic a wave for either side as the one Republicans rode in 2010.
 “That comes down to one word: redistricting,” Storey said.
 “Republicans had their wave election at the perfect moment.”

 The civil-union debate in the Colorado House, with its one-vote GOP majority, underscores how small shifts in legislative seats can have a huge impact.
 The bill extending various privileges to gay couples had enough Republican votes to pass the House and make it to the desk of Democratic Gov. John Hickenlooper, who had lobbied for its passage.

 But House Speaker Frank McNulty and other Republican opponents orchestrated a series of late-night maneuvers to block it.
 When the clock ran out on the legislative session the next day, more than 30 other bills died along with the civil-unions measure, including $20 million worth of water projects.
 Despite what he concedes was a “rough end” to the session, McNulty said he is proud of what the GOP-controlled House accomplished in the areas of tax relief and budget priorities.
 “The difference was Day 1,” he said of the GOP majority that took over the Colorado House in 2010.

-This article appears in the June 4, 2012, edition of National Journal Daily.
+This article appears in the June 4, 2012 edition of NJ Daily.